CyberShadow/term-keys/README.md

 * [Fix Keyboard Input on Terminals](http://www.leonerd.org.uk/hacks/fixterms/) is a proposal to improve input in terminals, which is to some extent implemented in `xterm` and Emacs.
 Unfortunately, the proposed protocol is vague and incomplete, as it does not cover modifier keys and many PC keyboard keys.

-* The [Kitty terminal emulator](https://github.com/kovidgoyal/kitty) (the one written in Python, not [the PuTTY fork](http://www.9bis.net/kitty/)) implements [its own protocol extensions for keyboard handling](https://github.com/kovidgoyal/kitty/blob/master/protocol-extensions.asciidoc#keyboard-handling).
+* The [kitty terminal emulator](https://github.com/kovidgoyal/kitty) (the one written in Python, not [the PuTTY fork](http://www.9bis.net/kitty/)) implements [its own protocol extensions for keyboard handling](https://github.com/kovidgoyal/kitty/blob/master/protocol-extensions.asciidoc#keyboard-handling) (though it can also be simply configured with term-keys as [described above](#kitty)).